STATEMENT

 Your Work Here, The Amelia Scott, Tunbridge Wells, Kent 13 February 13 – 1 June 2025

-Gap in exhibitions due to Psychotherapy and Arts Counselling/Psychotherapy training
+Gap in exhibitions due to Arts and Psychotherapy training

 Summer show, Art Psychotherapy exhibition, IATE, Islington, London June 2016